ThomasRutzer/mntns/README.md

 kind of experimental, please be aware of that:

-**During my daytime job, I´m really focused to provide a good crossbrowser experience.
+**During my daytime job, I´m really focused to provide a good crossbrowser and a11y experience.
 So at 🌃night, when I should sleep but ⚒️work on something like this, I really want to have some fun and work with some of the latest browser features — so if you want to have fun as well, use a browser with decent WebGl support.
 If you are really, really annoyed by